apecloud/kubeblocks/docs/developer_docs/api-reference/cluster.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>Enumerates external service dependencies for the current Component.</p>
-<p>This can include services hosted on other Clusters as well as services deployed outside of the K8s environment.
+<p>Lists external service dependencies of the Component, including services from other Clusters or outside the K8s environment.</p>
-It is essential for defining cross-service interactions and ensuring that the Component can properly access and integrate with these specified services.</p>
 <p>This field is immutable.</p>
 </td>
 </tr>